mnieber/django-rtk-home/django-rtk/README.md

         "RegisterAccount": "registration/activation_email.html",
         "RegisteredAgain": "registration/registered_again.html",
         "RequestPasswordReset": "registration/password_reset_email.html",
     },
-    "EMAIL_SUBJECTS": {
-        "RegisterAccount": "Activate your BrandNewSite account",
-        "RegisteredAgain": "Someone (hopefully you) has registered with your email address", "RequestPasswordReset": "Reset your BrandNewSite password",
-    },
     "EMAIL_CONTEXT": {
         "any key": "value pair you want to use in your templates",